Skip to contents

 Thematic maps

-We can create also thematic maps using the information available on the spatial objects.
-We would produce a visualization of the urban growth of Granada using CatastRo, replicating the map produced by Dominic Royé on his post Visualize urban growth, using the ATOM services.
+We can also create thematic maps using the information available on the spatial objects.
+We will produce a visualization of the urban growth of Granada using CatastRo, replicating the map produced by Dominic Royé (Royé 2019), using the ATOM service.

 library(dplyr)